boxedworks/ai-osrs-p/readme.md

 "Hidden" characters will only appear if included in a prompt.
 - Man

+## Actions
+Apply actions to characters by using the syntax: Character(Action).
+Example: Bob(dancing).
+Actions with an asterisk can be done anywhere.
+Other actions can only be done in proper areas.
+For instance, you cannot runecraft if there is no runecrafting altar, cannot fish with no fishing spot, cannot sit without a chair, etc. If no actions are described, or the action is invalid, random actions are applied.
+Only one action per character.
+- Idle*
+- Sitting
+- Attacking
+- Woodcutting
+- Mining
+- Fishing
+- Farming
+- Thieving
+- Fletching*
+- Runecrafting
+- Convulsing*
+- Dancing*
+- Pushups*

 ## Locations
 Location names with a "/" mean you can use either name.
 Only one location can be used per prompt.
 If more than one is included, a random one is selected out of the locations provided.
 If more than one location shares the same name, using that name will pick randomly between them.
 - Agility Pyramid